carbon-language/carbon-lang/docs/design/expressions/logical_operators.md

 These operators permit any reasonable operator that might be used to form a `bool` value as a subexpression.
-In particular, comparison operators such as `<` and `==` have higher precedence than all logical operators.
-However, the precedence of `and` and `or` is not directly comparable, so they cannot be used directly in an expression without parentheses.
+In particular, comparison operators such as `<` and `==` have higher precedence than `and` and `or`.
+However, the precedence of `and` and `or` is not directly comparable with each other, so they cannot be used directly in an expression without parentheses.

 `not` is higher precedence than `and` and `or`, but its precedence is incomparable with most other operators, including comparison operators.